 There are multiple tabs.
 Click on the Settings tab.

-On the left-hand side, you'll see Security Settings.
-You can setup the following:
+On the left-hand side, you'll see the Security Settings.
+You can set up the following:

-- the Maximum unsuccessful login attempts before a user is locked out
+- the Maximum unsuccessful login attempts before a user are locked out

 - the Lockout time in minutes